Numèè language

 Numèè (Naa Numee, Naa-Wee), or Kwényi (Kwenyii), is a New Caledonian language, the one spoken at the southern tip of the island, as well as on the Isle of Pines offshore.
 Despite its name, it is probably not the language that gave its name to the capital of New Caledonia, Nouméa; that seems to have been its close relative Ndrumbea, which used to be spoken there.

+Phonology

-Like Ndrumbea, Numèè is one of the few Austronesian languages with tones.
+Like its close relative Ndrumbea, Numèè is a tonal language, with three contrasting tones, high, mid, and low.

+Vowels

+Numèè, or rather its dialect Kwênyii, has a total of 35 vowels, all monophthongs: 17 short, and 18 long.